mukunddeepak/SysPerf/Assignments/Abstract.md

     - Buferring stats for upto 30 seconds
 - In sprint 2, we will start working on TUI.
 Here 1 of the team mates manages the structres of the TUI and the rest connect the previously mentioned interface to the TUI structures.
 - As for qualitative requirements, we have the follwing in mind :
-    - No sudo perms to run the frontend
+    - No sudo permissions to run the frontend
     - Being very responsive
     - Neat TUI with minimal configurations